-Almost 50 years after this vehicle type participated in the 24 Hours of Le Mans, the electromobility specialist Kreisel Electric has completely converted a Porsche 910, turning it into an electrified supercar.
+Almost 50 years after this vehicle type participated in the 24 Hours of Le Mans, the electromobility specialist Kreisel Electric has completely converted a EVEX Porsche 910, turning it into an electrified supercar.
 The Kreisel EVEX 910e handles speeds above 300 kilometres per hour, accelerates from 0 to 100 km/h in 2.5 seconds and – in contrast to the historical original by Porsche – is licensed for the use on public roads.
 In cooperation with the EVEX Fahrzeugbau GmbH this vehicle is available as a limited edition.
-The price for the first purchasable electric car by Kreisel: one million Euros.

 With the Porsche 910 sports car fitted with a 2-litre flat-6-engine, the two German race drivers Rolf Stommelen and Jochen Neerpasch achieved the sixth place in the overall ranking at the World Sportscar Championship 1967 in Le Mans.
 The vehicle was produced only 35 times and utilized exclusively for circuit races and hill climbs.
 Nevertheless – or exactly for this reason – the collector value of the original vehicles is enormous.
 The vehicle manufacturer EVEX started to rebuild this type of vehicle in the 1970s – as EVEX Porsche 910.
 After just four classic supercars had been manufactured the production was discontinued – up to the present day.